 Is Visualization Useless?

 Don’t get me wrong.
 I love the art of visualization, and I use it regularly.
 But then again, I’ve been doing this stuff for decades, I’ve already gotten great results, and I’m fit as a fiddle.

 I use visualization because it enhances my practice, not because I need it.
 Meanwhile, most of my students do great without it.

 If you’ve been practicing for a while and getting great results, then you may be ready to add visualization.

 Look at the 12 Skills of Qi Cultivation.
 If you’ve practice the first 4 skills well enough, then you’re probably ready.

 If you’re using visualization, just remember: keep it visceral, and keep it gentle.
 If you’re not thoroughly enjoying the exercise, you’re doing something wrong.

 If you have any questions about visualization in general, or specific visualizations that you’ve heard about, please feel free to post them below.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.